jstran9/devcamp-portfolio/README.md

     - I am running Ubuntu 16.04 LTS 64-bit.

 * Database creation
+    - This Rails app uses the rails db:create command to generate both a development and test PostgreSQL database.

 * Database initialization
-    - This Rails app uses the rails db:create command to generate both a development and test PostgreSQL database.
+    - Data initialized will have to be done via the db/seeds.rb file.
+At this point data has not been bootstrapped yet.

 * How to run the test suite
     - Although not ideal, this course does not focus on using tests and used the -T flag to ignore creating tests.